 As a budget estimation to travel Indonesia:

 If you don’t like to bring too much cash, you can still pay with credit cards.
-Many stores and restaurants in cities such as Jakarta, Bandung and Cirebon accept Visa and Mastercard.
+Many stores and restaurants in cities such as Jakarta, Bandung, Tangerang and Cirebon accept Visa and Mastercard.
 American Express is not popular in Indonesia, but few stores also accept it.
 Most of the stores and restaurants that accept credit cards will put the Visa, Mastercard or American Express stickers on the cashier.

-You can also use your credit card or debit card as an option to money changer, i.e. you use your credit card to disburse money at ATM.
+You can also use your credit card or debit card as an alternative to money changer, i.e. you use your credit card to disburse money at ATM.
 You can find ATM with a VISA or Mastercard logo everywhere in big cities such as Jakarta and Bandung, even few in small towns.
 You can find ATM in malls, banks, office buildings, etc. Therefore, make sure you remember your credit cards or debit card ATM PIN.
 Please note your credit card issuer or your bank in case of debit card will charge you some fees on top of the amount you withdraw and you will not know the exchange rate until you receive your bank statement.